Suor/funcy/docs/seqs.rst

                 print '    ',
             print line

-    See also :func:`itertools.groupby` for chunking sequence by condition.
+    See also :func:`ipartition_by` and :func:`itertools.groupby` for chunking sequence by condition.

 .. function:: count_by(f, seq)